sous-chefs/sensors/README.md

-sensors Cookbook
+Sensors Cookbook
 ================
 Cookbook to manage hardware sensors via lm-sensors on Linux systems.
 Installs only on hardware systems, allows for the blacklisting of mainboards by model, and allows for defining data bags to specify individual ignored sensors values that will not be polled.

 Requirements